-A central car parking core will be defined in the town centre, through the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document.
+A central car parking core is defined in the Town Centre, through the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document Review.
 Within the central car parking core, only operational car parking will be permitted in connection with non-residential development, so that the stock of long-stay parking is not increased.
-New, non-residential long-stay car parks will not be permitted.
+New, non-residential long-stay car parks, and on-street parking, will not be permitted within the central car parking core.